goauthentik/authentik/website/docs/installation/kubernetes.md

 ### Accessing authentik

-Once the installation is complete, access authentik at `https://<ingress-host-name>/if/flow/initial-setup/`.
+After the installation is complete, access authentik at `https://<ingress-host-name>/if/flow/initial-setup/`.
 Here, you can set a password for the default `akadmin` user.

 ### Optional step: Configure global email credentials